TommasoSorgente/PanelLib/README.md

 Algorithm for estimating the photovoltaic (PV) energy potential of building roofs, relative to the paper "Geometry-aware estimation of photovoltaic energy from aerial LiDAR point clouds".

-The estimation of the energy production of a PV system installed on a building roof is based on two routines.
-The first analyzes the roof geometry and determines the maximum number of PV modules that can be installed, while the second computes the amount of energy produced by each of these modules in a given time range.
+The code is based on three submodules:
+ - `PiP-partitioning` is used to partition the input point cloud;
+ - `facades_recognition` is used to identify the roof slopes in each building;
+ - `photovoltaic_energy` is used to estimate the PV energy produced by each building.

 ## How to get it